Live Like a Local: The Best Things to Do in Moonee Ponds

 Darling St Espresso

-Step off the beaten track and find the corner store cafe providing a cosy cafe haven at Darling St Espresso.
-This family-run cafe makes everything in-house, using the best locally sourced ingredients.
+Step off the beaten track and discover the corner store cafe, providing a cosy haven at Darling St Espresso.
+This family-run cafe makes everything in-house, using locally sourced ingredients.
 It’s the perfect spot for mums and bubs or anyone bringing a furry friend along, with a large courtyard out the back serving brunch classics like baked beans on toast, loaded toasties and chilli scram with whipped herb feta.

 146 Athol Street, Moonee Ponds